DSR-RHIT/me447-visualizing-data/cm/cm305-report-rmd-basics.md

 In the dialog box, leave all the default settings for now, select *OK*.

 An untitled R Markdown file is created.
-Use *File \> Save As…* to save the file to your `practice` directory with the filename
+Use *File \> Save As…* to save the file to your `explore` directory with the filename

-    `practice/p3-1-Rmarkdown-basics-tutorial.Rmd`
+    explore/0301-rmd-basics-explore.Rmd

 The Rmd script contains three types of content: